m4xshen/m4xshen.dev/content/posts/vim-command-workflow.md

 ---
-title: "Vim Workflow"
+title: "Vim Command Workflow"
 date: 2023-01-26
-summary: "Max Shen share his Vim motion workflow and provide some examples when using Vim.
+summary: "Max Shen shares his Vim motion workflow and provide some guidelines about how to edit text in Vim efficiently.
 You can learn when to use which Vim command in this tutorial."
 author: "Max Shen"
 ---

-There are many commands in Vim, and therefore it is difficult for beginner to learn how to achieve an editing task with less keystrokes.
-In this tutorial, I'll share my Vim workflow and give you some guidelines about how to edit text in Vim more efficiently.
+There are many commands in Vim, which means that you can achieve a same goal with many approaches.
+Therefore it is difficult for beginner to learn how to accomplish an editing task with less keystrokes.
+In this tutorial, I'll share my Vim command workflow and give you some guidelines about how to move/edit text in Vim efficiently.

-# Workflow
+# Guidelines

-There are some general rules in my workflow.
+There are some general rules of my workflow.

+1. Don't use arrow keys and mouse.
-1. Use relative jump (eg: `5k 9j`) for vertical movement inside screen.
+2. Use relative jump (eg: `5k 12j`) for vertical movement inside screen.
-2. Use `CTRL-U CTRL-D CTRL-B CTRL-F gg G` for vertical movement outside screen.
+3. Use `CTRL-U CTRL-D CTRL-B CTRL-F gg G` for vertical movement outside screen.
-3. Use word-motion (`w W b B e E ge gE`) for short distance horizontal movement.
+4. Use word-motion (`w W b B e E ge gE`) for short distance horizontal movement.
-4. Use `f F t T 0 ^ $ , ;` for long distance horizontal movement.
+5. Use `f F t T 0 ^ $ , ;` for mid long distance horizontal movement.
-5. Use `operator + motion/text-object` (eg: `ci{ d5j`) whenever possible.
+6. Use `operator + motion/text-object` (eg: `ci{ d5j`) whenever possible.

-If you are not familiar with some of these concepts, please read about the [vim basic](/posts/vim-basic) first.
+If you are not familiar with some of these concepts, please learn about the [vim basic commands](/posts/vim-basic-commands) first.

 # Examples

-Here are some real situations I faced when creating a todo list website with javascript.
-You can think about how you will achieve the goal first and then see my approach.
+Here are 4 real situations I faced when creating a todo list website with javascript.
+You can think about how you will achieve the editing goal first and then see my approach.

 Notes:
 - `^` or `v` points to the position of the cursor.